Group Tour of New Zealand - 28 day Small Group Escorted Tour

 Day 3 – Arrive Auckland

 Arrive into Auckland Airport in the late morning.
 You will be greeted by your Driver/Guide and transferred to your hotel.
 The rest of the day is free to explore this South Pacific city from the convenience of your central location.
 Perhaps visit the Observation Deck of The Sky Tower, one of the tallest buildings in the Southern Hemisphere.
-This evening you are invited to drinks and meet your fellow travellers before dining in the hotel.
-In Auckland you will stay at The Heritage Hotel for 2 nights.
+This evening you are invited to drinks and meet your fellow travellers for this fascinating escorted small group tour of New Zealand before dining in the hotel.
+In Auckland you will stay at The MSocial Hotel for 2 nights.
 Breakfast included plus dinner on day 3.

 Day 4 – Auckland

 This morning enjoy a sightseeing tour of the city including the summit of Mt Eden, a dormant volcanic crater with wonderful city views, Parnell Village, Tamaki Drive and the Viaduct Basin.
-This afternoon is at leisure to further explore or perhaps take an optional cruise on the harbour, visit Waiheke Island, sightseeing by Harley Davidson or experience the thrill of America’s Cup Sailing.
+This afternoon is at leisure to further explore or perhaps take an optional cruise on the harbour, visit Waiheke Island, sightseeing by Harley Davidson or experience the thrill of America’s Cup Sailing; terrific options we can offer when you visit New Zealand.

 Day 5 – Auckland - Bay of Islands

 Depart Auckland and cross the Harbour Bridge as we head north through Warkworth.
 A stop is made at the Matakohe Kauri Museum for a wonderful insight into the massive tree’s history.
 Continue on to the Waipoua Kauri Forest Reserve, which boasts some of the largest surviving examples of this magnificent tree, the second largest tree in the world.
 Cross to the east coast through Opononi and arrive in Paihia in the spectacular Bay of Islands.
 The Bay is an internationally acclaimed marine park and the cradle of New Zealand’s history.
-The historic Waitangi Treaty House is adjacent to the hotel and you will be issued with a pass to visit at your leisure.
+The historic Waitangi Treaty House is adjacent to the hotel and guests on our group travel tours will be issued with a pass to visit at their leisure.
 In Paihia you will stay at the Copthorne Waitangi Resort for 3 nights.
-Breakfast included plus dinner on days 5 and 7.
+Breakfast is included plus dinner on days 5 and 7 of your group tour of New Zealand.

 Day 6 - Bay of Islands